Skip to main content

 Included meal: Breakfast

-Meet your local guide and set out to discover Catania, which sits at the base of Mount Etna.
+Meet your local guide and set out to discover Catania, an ancient port city that sits at the base of active Mount Etna volcano.

 Enjoy a free afternoon in Catania or add an excursion.